 Fourth of July Lake Trail is a 11.2 mile lightly trafficked out and back trail located near Markleeville, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Beautiful long day hike with stops at four lakes (Woods, Winnemucca, Round Top, and Fourth of July).
 Eight miles in and out with a great shady picnic spot at Fourth of July Lake.
 Trailhead parking at Wood's Lake off Highway 88 just west of Carson Pass. $5.00 parking/day hiking pass required.